Lahej: Economy

-Historically, Lahij has produced coconuts.
+Historically, Lahej has produced coconuts.
 As of 1920, it used caravans to trade with Aden.

 Al-Hawtah is the site of Lahj Governorate's main jasmine market, where it is gathered from farmers and then sold to cities throughout Yemen.
 Lahji jasmine is often considered the best jasmine in Yemen due to its strong, long-lasting fragrance, and jasmine forms a major part of Lahji culture and regional identity.

 Health

 There are 39 healthcare facilities in al-Hawtah, including 4 government-owned and 35 privately owned.
 The government-owned facilities include 1 each of a public hospital, a maternity and childhood health center, a blood bank, and a health office.
 The privately owned facilities include 16 clinics and 19 pharmacies.
 A survey as of March 2020 indicated that all 39 facilities were fully functioning (compared to 75% for the governorate as a whole).

-A significant impediment for the healthcare sector in al-Hawtah is lack of funds, partly caused by the weak exchange rate of the Yemeni riyal to the US dollar.
+A significant impediment for the healthcare sector in al-Hawtah is lack of funds, partly caused by the weak exchange rate of the Yemeni rial to the US dollar.
 There is also a shortage of medical staff because of retirements and low salaries.
 Increases in the general population have also outpaced supply of medicines and other medical supplies, causing a shortage in that area as well.
 The Yemeni civil war has also caused significant damage to health infrastructure, particularly due to frequent power outages, and an influx of internally displaced people has also exacerbated ongoing medical shortages.
 Many of these IDPs lack have not been vaccinated against common diseases, leading to outbreaks in the city.
 Lack of food security also increased rates of malnutrition.

 The Ibn Khaldun Hospital, the main public hospital in Lahj Governorate, was built in al-Hawtah in 1990.
 It has a bed capacity of 250.
 Most internally displaced people at other healthcare facilities get transferred to Ibn Khaldun for treatment.
 Services are generally provided free of charge so the hospital does not generate revenue.
 The Ibn Khaldun Hospital lacks air conditioning and medical specialists, most of whom have fled the country.

 In 2015, al-Hawtah's maternity and child health center suffered major damage, which severely impeded access to healthcare for women and children.
 The maternity ward and storage unit were renovated in 2019 under direction of the United Nations Development Programme and SFD with a funding of US$136,548.
 As of 2020, it was reported as the largest and most-used medical storage facility in the governorate.